spencerc99/spencerc99.github.io/content/posts/craft-over-career/index.md

 ---
 title: "craft over career"
+image: "/posts/craft-over-career/images/mads-mikkelsen.png"
 date: "2021-04-21"
 tags: ['personal', 'beliefs', 'favorite']
-description: "what if we chose to optimize our craft rather than our career?
-The implication is that everything we do, everything we're doing right now is the most important thing, not just some stepping stone for some \"better\" future."
+description: "what if we chose to optimize craft over career?
+It means everything we're doing right now is the most important thing, not just a stepping stone towards some \"better\" future."
 related: []
 ---